Fernando Henrique Cardoso was president of Brazil from 1995 to 2003. He is also a founding member of the Global Commission on Drug Policy.

 It is those who have suffered most who are giving the next generation an opportunity that most citizens believed would never materialize – a chance to live in peace.

-“Colombia’s long, difficult path to peace“, The Globe and Mail, 30 September
+Click here to read the original article in The Globe and Mail, 30 September